History of City Government

 From Oligarchy to Democracy: Governing Virginia's First City

-by Jackson C. Tuttle, II
+By Jackson C. Tuttle, II

 Williamsburg had the first, and for a long time, the only city government in Virginia.
 One reasonably could have expected that the first city in Virginia, capital of the largest and wealthiest of the American colonies, would become one day as a great metropolis.
 Instead, by the twists of fortune, Williamsburg remains to this day a small town, albeit one with special appeal.
 Williamsburg can trace the evolution of its government to a time when it stood unique in Virginia-the lone city in a commonwealth divided into counties.
-This distinction and others led Governor John G. Pollard in 1932, to write, "The establishment of the first city government in Virginia was of primary importance in American political history."
+This distinction and others led Governor John G. Pollard in 1932, to write,

 The General Assembly Act of 1699 laid the foundation for Williamsburg's city government.
 In deciding to move the government of Virginia from Jamestown to Williamsburg, the act envisioned "a new and well-ordered city according to a careful and prepared design."
 Governor Francis Nicholson and his executive council ensured that the new city would remain under their control by naming in the act a governing board of directors.
 The original directors included Governor Nicholson himself, Phillip Ludwell, Sr., Phillip Ludwell, Jr., Lewis Burwell, Benjamin Harrison, Jr., Hugh Norwell, Edmond Jennings, Thomas Ballard, and Henry Tyler.
 A number of these directors, along with James Whaley, Mongo Inglis, and others, also constituted a board of trustees to acquire and transfer land for the new city.
 Needless to say, all directors and trustees were prominent land-owning gentlemen appointed, not elected, to their positions.
 Popular election to city office did not occur for another 170 years.